PeARSearch/PeARS-lite/README.md

 ##### 4. Set your authentification token

 The PeARS authentification token is set in the *app/static/conf/pears.ini* file.
-Just replace '<your auth token>' with the string of your choice.
+Just replace *&lt;your auth token&gt;* with the string of your choice.

 ##### 5. Run your pear!